aljazsim/validation-framework-for-net/README.md

  - MustBeValidUri (demanding the value is a valid URI),
  - MustBeUpperCase (demanding the value is an uppercase string)

 and many more.
-See the source code for a complete list.
+See the complete list down below.
 They all start with either "Must" or "Cannot".

 Using validation attributes is simple and requires little code to write, keeping your classes short and easy to understand.
 Making your own custom validation attributes is easy to do (see section on extending Validation Framework).
 Not all validation attributes can be used with all property types.
 For example using MustMatch attribute on an integer property makes no sense and will throw a ValidationErrorException: